 This allows you to submit all documents electronically.

 Room 3 O/P

 Temple Quay House

 You must also provide the council with a copy of your appeal and any supporting information you send to the Planning Inspectorate.

 There are three types of appeals:

-Written representations are best suited to relatively straight forward cases, whilst public inquiries are best reserved for the most complex issues where there is a lot of public interest.
-It is however the appellant’s choice which route to take.
+Written representations are best suited to relatively straightforward cases, while public inquiries are best reserved for the more complex issues where there is a lot of public interest.
+It is the Planning Inspectorate who determine which route to take.

-Written representations are dealt with by the exchange of documentation and by a site visit by the Inspector accompanied by the appellants and representatives of the council.
+Written representations are dealt with by the exchange of documentation and by a site visit by the inspector accompanied by the applicant and representatives of the council.

-At hearings and public inquiries the parties to the appeal (the appellant, the council and interested parties) are able to present their cases in person.
+At hearings and public inquiries, the parties to the appeal (the applicant, the council and interested parties) are able to present their cases in person.

-For further information please visit the Planning Inspectorate web site or contact a Warwickshire County Council planning officer.
+For further information please visit the Planning Inspectorate website or contact one of our planning officers.